Beyond the Golden Pavilion, and through the garden, stands a teahouse. It is open to guests and offers a bowl of matcha and a sweet…

 From my Japan journals:

 It is the stuff of dreams: a tiered pavilion dressed in gold leaf standing in a pristine garden.
-The image is framed by a wooded hillside and boldly reflected in a tranquil pond.
-Even the sunlight falls like a golden veil on a humid summer afternoon.
+A wooded hillside frames the image boldly reflected in a tranquil pond.
+Even the sunlight falls like a golden veil on this humid summer afternoon.

 Among the temples skirting the edge of Kyoto, Kinkakuji, the Golden Pavilion, stands out.
 It is one of the most popular tourist attractions, not only in Kyoto but in all of Japan.
 It is beautiful and evocative, an elegant structure in an harmonious setting.